knawd/deployer/charts/knawd-deployer/README.md

 These are the values particular to the deployer service.

+target: The type of kubernetes cluster to be configured.
+Supported versions are ubuntu18, ubuntu20, microk8s rhel8 (default: rhel8)
+tag: The tag in the repository where the image is located used to specifiy a custom image  (default: latest)
+autoRestart: Should the deployer automatically restart the CRI service?
+Required for the config to be applied (default: true)
+logLevel: "info" #error #warn #debug
+ociType: "crun-wasmedge" #crun-wasmtime
+patchKnative: true

 image:

   registry: The registry where the image is stored used to specifiy a custom image (default: quay.io)

   repository: The repository in the registry where the image is located used to specifiy a custom image (default: knawd/deployer)

-  tag: The tag in the repository where the image is located used to specifiy a custom image  (default: latest)
   pullPolicy: The pull policy for the image (default: Always)

 daemonset: